dustymabe/summit-2017-container-lab/GettingStarted.md

 $ vagrant up
 ```

-You should get a lot of feedback about the launch of the VM but, if you are using the lab VM or have run this before, you will get a lot less feedback.
+You should get a lot of feedback about the launch of the VM but, if you are using the lab VM or have run this before, you will get a lot less.
 As long as you don't get errors (delineated, normally, by red font) you are in good shape.

 OK, so now you have a running VM.
 Ask vagrant to tell us the status: